Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Generates VPN profile for P2S client of the P2SVpnGateway in the specified resource group.

 ### [Get-AzureRmP2SVpnServerConfiguration](Get-AzureRmP2SVpnServerConfiguration.md)
-Retrieves the details of a P2SVpnServerConfiguration.
+Retrieves the details of a P2SVpnServerConfiguration associated with Virtual WAN.

 ### [Get-AzureRmPublicIpAddress](Get-AzureRmPublicIpAddress.md)
 Gets a public IP address.